 - Are you feeling angry, withdrawn, anxious, or exhausted? - Are you having trouble sleeping or concentrating? - Have you gained or lost a lot of weight lately?

 These can all be signs of stress.
 Take care of yourself by reaching out to friends and family to talk about your feelings and ask for help.
-See the section on "Home Support Services" or "Long-Term Care" to know what your options for professional support might be.

 Build a Support network